-- 1. The remuneration amounts for Mr. Daikoku, who was newly elected at the 104th Ordinary General Meeting of Shareholders held on June 21, 2023, were limited to the Directors' remuneration paid during 9 months after his appointment. - 2.
-The Stock Compensation (Performance-linked) above shows the amount recognized as expenses during the fiscal year ended March 31, 2024 because the evaluation period for the performance-linked restricted stock-based remuneration is the three fiscal years from the fiscal year ended March 31, 2024 to the fiscal year ending March 31, 2026 and the amount has not been determined at this time. - 3.
-The remuneration paid for each of the External Directors, Audit & Supervisory Board Members and Internal Directors who retired at the 104th Ordinary General Meeting of Shareholders held on June 21, 2023 is not included in the above table.
+- 1. The Stock Compensation (Performance-linked) above shows the amount recognized as expenses during the fiscal year ended March 31, 2025 because the evaluation period for the performance-linked restricted stock-based remuneration is the three fiscal years and the amount has not been determined at this time. - 2.
+The remuneration paid for each of the External Directors, Audit & Supervisory Board Members and Internal Directors who retired at the 105th Ordinary General Meeting of Shareholders held on June 19, 2024 is not included in the above table.